 I’d like to point out, when I are referring to sugars, I am talking about added sugars (like white sugar, maple syrup, brown sugar, honey, and corn syrup); not natural sugars found in fruit, vegetables, and dairy products).

-But, to even have a second thought to the amounts of sugar we consume, we have to know why is sugar a problem?
-Notice, I didn’t say “why is sugar bad?”.
+But, to even have a second thought to the amounts of sugar we consume, we have to know why sugar is a problem?
+Notice, I didn’t say “why sugar is bad?”.
 Because some sugar is okay. 🙂 Yay!
 (Don’t take my birthday cake from me!)
-But, it’s crossing the threshold to excessive sugar intake regularly, when serious problems can occur (and most of do!):
+But, it’s crossing the threshold to excessive sugar intake regularly, when serious problems can occur and your gut-brain axis is disrupted.
+You may find 5 Things I Wish I’d Known About Sugar helpful.

 Short-term effects of over-consuming sugar: